agileware/civicrm-sysadm-guide/docs/integration/wordpress/plugins.md

 CiviCRM WordPress Member Sync keeps a WordPress user in sync with a CiviCRM membership by granting either a role or capabilities to a WordPress user who has that membership.

 This enables you to have, among other things, members-only content on your website that is only accessible to current members as defined by the membership types and status rules that you set up in CiviCRM.
-This plugin is compatible with both **[Members](https://wordpress.org/plugins/members/)** and **[Groups](https://wordpress.org/plugins/groups/)** for managing members-only content in WordPress.
-See the Installation section for details.
+This plugin is compatible with both **[Members](https://wordpress.org/plugins/members/)** and **[Groups](https://wordpress.org/plugins/groups/)** for managing member-only content in WordPress.
+See the installation section for details.

 [Download](https://wordpress.org/plugins/civicrm-wp-member-sync/)